-Based on your settings, Radar will automatically create trips when new orders are placed and cancel trips when a cancellation occurs in Olo.
+Based on your settings, Radar will automatically create trips when new orders are placed, as well as complete or cancel trips when orders are completed or cancelled in Olo.
 You will need to call

 Radar.startTrip() with just the Olo order ID as the trip options external Id and